 "We do prosthetic rehabilitation, we do rehabilitation in mental health, treatment of tropical diseases and obviously we have a larger adult population that are our veterans and their families and we manage chronic and high-cost diseases", were the words of Galvis to Caracol Radio.

-Some ex-combatants were inserted into civilian life
+Some ex-combatants were inserted IGNORE INTO civilian life

 With the fear of a collapse of the peace agreement, as a result of the possible extradition of Santrich by the government of Iván Duque, some ex-combatants have returned to civilian life.

 This is the case of 10 ex-combatants who are dedicated to making rag dolls, growing food (such as bananas, cassava, and corn) to obtain income.
 Gone are the days where the coca plantations were important.
 Their work is carried out in two Territorial Rehabilitation and Training Spaces (ETCR) in the department of Cauca, which was designated by the Santos Government, as reported by Colombia 2020 from El Espectador.

 For its part, the UN on its news website, highlights the work of Marcos Martínez, a former FARC guerrilla, who "is now the administrator of the Nueva Colombia Integral Farm where the weapons have been changed by the plowshares".
 His work, which consists of growing corn, plantain, beans, yucca, tomatoes, and chili, is done along with 40 other ex-combatants in El Conejo, a village in the department of La Guajira.

 The areas abandoned by the Farc